openmymai/openmymai/README.md

 # Hi there 👋

+# Is it worth learning how to code for starting up?
+### So quickly learn and make it true.

 # 🚀 About me

 - 🎓 I’m Sirisak Chantanate, **Software Engineer** (Specializing in **Full Stack Development**) pursuing my Bachelor in Computer Engineering.